Mike Marjama: Tampa Bay Rays

-In January 2015, the White Sox traded him to the Tampa Bay Rays for a player to be named later or cash considerations.
-Marjama played for the Charlotte Stone Crabs of the Class A-Advanced Florida State League in 2015, and compiled a .302 batting average, nine home runs, and 52 RBIs, all career highs.
-He played for the Montgomery Biscuits of the Class AA Southern League in 2016.
+On January 29, 2015, the White Sox traded Marjama to the Tampa Bay Rays in exchange for a player to be named later or cash considerations.
+Marjama played for the Charlotte Stone Crabs of the High-A Florida State League in 2015, and compiled a .302 batting average, nine home runs, and 52 RBI, all career highs.
+He played for the Montgomery Biscuits of the Double-A Southern League in 2016.
 He batted .286 with five home runs for the Biscuits.

-Playing for the Durham Bulls of the Class AAA International League in 2017, Marjama was selected to appear in the Triple-A All-Star Game.
+Playing for the Durham Bulls of the Triple-A International League in 2017, Marjama was selected to appear in the Triple-A All-Star Game.

 Seattle Mariners

 On August 6, 2017, the Rays traded Marjama, along with Ryan Garton, to the Seattle Mariners for Anthony Misiewicz, Luis Rengifo and a player to be named later or cash considerations.
-The Mariners assigned Marjama to the Tacoma Rainiers of the Class AAA Pacific Coast League after the trade.
+The Mariners assigned Marjama to the Tacoma Rainiers of the Triple-A Pacific Coast League after the trade.

 Marjama was called up to the majors for the first time on September 1, 2017.
 He hit his first major league home run on October 1, 2017, against the Los Angeles Angels.
 He batted 3-for-9 (.333) in five games for the Mariners.
 Marjama competed with David Freitas for the role as backup catcher in spring training in 2018.
 Marjama made the Mariners' Opening Day 25-man roster for the 2018 season.
 Due to an injury to Mike Zunino, Marjama started on Opening Day for the Mariners.
 When Zunino returned from his injury on April 20, the Mariners optioned Marjama, who had batted 3-for-27 (.111), to Tacoma, while keeping Freitas as Zunino's backup.